close search

 Help us replace the lighting and wiring in The Cathedral of the Peak to keep this resource available for the community of Tideswell for events such as craft markets, professional plays, and worship.

-Tideswell Idea stage
+Tideswell Delivery stage

 What we'll deliver: